EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ### Comparison of Mutation Spectra Between Groups
 We can compare the mutation spectra between experimental groups using the `spectra_comparison` function.
 This function will compare the proportion of mutation subtypes at any resolution between specified groups using a modified contingency table approach (Piegorsch and Bailer, 1994).

 This approach is applied to the mutation counts for each mutation subtype in a given group.
-The contingency table is represented as $R X T$ where R is the number of subtypes involved in the analysis, and T is the number of groups.
+The contingency table is represented as $R * T$ where R is the number of subtypes involved in the analysis, and T is the number of groups.
 The `spectra_comparison` function performs comparisons between T = 2 specified groups.
 The statistical hypothesis of homogeneity is that the proportion (count/group total) of each mutation subtype equals that of the other group.
 To test the significance of the homogeneity hypothesis, the $G^{2}$ likelihood ratio statistic is used:

 $$G^{2} = 2\  \sum_{i=1}^{R}\  \sum_{j=1}^{T}\  Y_{ij}\  log(\frac{Y_{ij}}{E_{ij}})$$